syncfusion-content/asp.netmvc-mobile-docs/mobileaspnetmvc/Slider/Getting-Started.md

 You can customize Slider control by changing their properties.
 In shopping cart app a range slider is used to set price range.

-Create a simple MVC application and add the following code example in the &lt;body&gt; tag of Layout.cshtml file.
+Create a simple MVC application and add the following code example in the <body> tag of Layout.cshtml file.

 You can create a MVC project and add necessary DLL’s and scripts with the help of the [MVC Getting Started Documentation.](http://help.syncfusion.com/ug/js/default.htm)